fatml-res/DSV_Graph_PoPETS_23/README.md

 #### Performance of FairDefense
 With FairDefense applied, the Attack performance should be smaller than the result withouut FairDefense.

 With FairDefense applied, the DSV should be smaller than the result withouut FairDefense.
+This information will be print out when the experiment is run with FairDefense:

+    ```
+    DSV: 0.000000
+    ```

 ## Contributions and Reference
 ### Contribution